Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the current trends in and future prospects for the insurance and reinsurance markets in your jurisdiction?

 The Bank of Greece is the insurance supervisory authority in Greece.
-Pursuant to its 2017 Monetary Policy Report, as of December 31 2016 the Bank of Greece supervises 45 Greek insurers, of which four are life insurers, 24 general insurers and 17 composite; and eight companies belong to a Greek group and 19 to a non-Greek group.
-In addition, 20 EU insurers operate branches in Greece, and another 16 passport via freedom of services.
+Pursuant to its 2017 to 2018 Monetary Policy Report, as of 31 December 2017, the Bank of Greece supervised 42 Greek insurers, of which three were life insurers, 22 were general insurers and 17 were composite insurers.
+In addition, according to European Insurance and Occupational Pensions Authority data, 183 EU insurers undertake business in Greece under the freedom of establishment or the free operation of services regime.

-Pursuant to the 2017 Report of Hellenic Association of Insurance Companies, premiums correspond to 2.1% of gross national income (based on 2016 data).
-The market share of social insurance is larger than in other EU countries, a fact which affects the percentage of gross domestic product taken up by insurance.
-Although there is no government support for the passing of regulations in favour of the development of professional pension schemes, the market is optimistic that this will be the next growth area, along with health insurance due to the weak social security system.
+Pursuant to the 2017 Report of the Hellenic Association of Insurance Companies, premiums correspond to 2.1% of gross national income (based on 2016 data).
+The market share of social insurance is larger than in other EU countries, a fact which negatively affects the percentage of gross domestic product taken up by insurance.
+Although there appears to be no government support for the passing of regulations in favour of the development of professional pension schemes, the insurance market is optimistic that, owing to the weaknesses of the social security system, this will be the next growth area, along with health insurance.

 What is the primary legislation governing the (re)insurance industry in your jurisdiction?

-In Greece, the regulatory framework governing (re)insurers was radically modified by Law 4364/2016, which harmonised Greek law with the EU Solvency II Directive (2009/138/EC).
-In implementing the new law the Bank of Greece, in its capacity as the competent regulatory authority for the Greek private insurance sector, issued a series of relevant regulatory decisions and adopted a number of European Insurance and Occupational Pensions Authority guidelines.
-The EU implementing regulations for Solvency II have direct effect.
-For issues not explicitly regulated by Law 4364/2016, the Law on Sociétés Anonymes (2190/1920) applies.
+The regulatory framework governing (re)insurers was radically modified by Law 4364/2016, which harmonised Greek law with the EU Solvency II Directive (2009/138/EC).
+In implementing the new law, the Bank of Greece – in its capacity as the regulatory authority for the Greek private insurance sector – issued a series of relevant regulatory decisions and adopted a number of European Insurance and Occupational Pensions Authority guidelines.
+The EU implementing regulations for the EU Solvency II Directive have direct effect.
+For issues not explicitly regulated by Law 4364/2016, the law on Sociétés Anonymes (Law 4548/2018) applies.

-Greek undertakings may also have to comply with soft law tools, such as the Code of Conduct for Listed Companies, issued by the Hellenic Federation of Enterprises.
+Greek undertakings may also have to comply with soft law rules, such as the Code of Conduct for Listed Companies, issued by the Hellenic Federation of Enterprises.

 Which government bodies regulate the (re)insurance industry in your jurisdiction and what is the extent of their powers?

 The Bank of Greece Department of Private Insurance Supervision is the competent authority for supervision of the private (re)insurance sector.
-The object and extent of the supervision, as well as the Bank of Greece’s supervisory powers, are outlined in Law 4364/2016.
+The object and extent of the supervision and the Bank of Greece’s supervisory powers are outlined in Law 4364/2016.
 The Bank of Greece supervises the insurance sector on a preventive and corrective basis and has the power to take all appropriate and necessary measures to ensure compliance with the applicable provisions.
-Its supervisory powers are subject to the proportionality principle, which is expressly mentioned in the law and creates a legal obligation for the bank.
-Corporate supervision of insurers is undertaken by the Ministry of Economy and Development.
+Its supervisory powers are subject to the proportionality principle, which is expressly mentioned in the law and creates a legal obligation for the Bank of Greece and a right for the supervised undertakings.
+The corporate supervision of insurers is undertaken by the Ministry of Economy and Development.

 Ownership and organisational requirements